 CONTENTS 023 FAITH NEXT

 FAITH: the hopeful expectation that future events will verify unsubstantiated beliefs

-In the secular worlds of engineering and social structures, faith is needed when testing a new prototype construction or when giving a system a chance to prove its effectiveness.
+There are many circumstances where a measure of faith is an essential ingredient.
+In the secular worlds of engineering and social structures, it is needed when testing a new prototype construction or when giving a system the chance to prove its effectiveness.
 An aircraft or space shuttle doesn't fly until it flies, and a test pilot requires a generalized type of faith in believing that it will.
 A legal or economic system can only survive if sufficient individuals and groups have a faith in its usefulness and actively support its requirements.
 Faith then is the expectation that an untried construction or organization will adequately realize its intended purpose.
 If it fails or falls far short of its primary objective, then a persistent faith is a particularly useless method of attempting to correct for the deficiencies.
 Having an unshakable faith in a bridge that collapses, or an spacecraft that disintegrates, is a perversity of no pragmatic merit.

+CONTENTS 023 FAITH NEXT